 The global capital and credit markets have been characterised by volatility and disruption in recent years.
-During and after the financial crisis in 2008, this has resulted in liquidity constraints and other problems at many of the world's largest commercial banks, investment banks and insurance companies, a number of which are the Swedbank Group's counterparties or customers in the ordinary course of its business.
+During the financial crisis in 2008 this resulted in liquidity constraints and other problems at many of the world's largest commercial banks, investment banks and insurance companies, a number of which are the Swedbank Group's counterparties or customers in the ordinary course of its business.
 These conditions also resulted in a material reduction in the availability of financing, both for the Swedbank Group as well as other financial institutions and their customers.
+The European Central Bank (the "ECB") implemented an asset purchase programme in March 2015, with monthly purchases of €60 billion.
+The programme was extended in March this year when the ECB lowered its repo rate and deposit rate to negative rates.
+The monthly purchases under the asset purchase programme ("QE") were expanded to €80 billion starting in April 2016.
+This is up from €60 billion a month previously.
+The measure is designed to stimulate growth in the Eurozone and raise inflation, which remains below target.
+Overall the liquidity situation in the Eurozone has become more favorable due to the ECB's expansionary monetary policy.
+Credit growth has also started to increase.
+The stress tests on the European banks implemented during the summer showed an improvement but with the weakest performance in Italy and also in respect of certain financial institutions in Germany.